 The final—and the most unique—take on the first-person shooter genre is battle royale games.
 Sure, it’s fun to watch ten players competing with each other, but titles like PUBG and Fortnite have upped the ante by increasing the number of competitors up to a whopping 100!
 This turns every match into an epic battle for survival, as your aiming skills are just as important as your ability to outline your game plan and adapt to unforeseen circumstances.

 Alright, but what if first-person shooters aren’t your cup of tea?
 The obvious answer is to look into the multiplayer online battle arenas or MOBA games.
 With notable representatives like Dota 2 and League of Legends, these titles have taken a simple concept of two teams battling each other to destroy the core structure of the enemy base and turned it up to eleven by adding a plethora of playable characters, complex mechanics, and in-game objectives.
-And while most esports tend to fall into the same patterns, Dota 2 and League of Legends have so much depth that every match seems like a fresh and unique experience.
+And while most esports tend to fall into the same patterns, these MOBA games have enough to them to ensure that Dota 2 betting and betting on League of Legends have become big hitters at all good esports betting sites.

 Of course, this is just the tip of the esports iceberg.
 The world of esports is incredibly rich, as each competitive game brings something new to the table.
-For instance, Hearthstone can make you feel like you’re playing an intricate card game, FIFA can put your right in the middle of an exciting football match, and Rocket League can supercharge the football experience by letting every player drive a rocket-powered car.
+For instance, Hearthstone can make you feel like you’re playing an intricate card game, FIFA can put your right in the middle of an exciting football match, and a bet on Rocket League can supercharge the football experience having you bet on players who each drive a rocket-powered car.
+You can even visit a CSGO casino for a very different way to play.
 And in the end, it’s this variety that makes betting on esports so exciting!

 What are some of the largest esports tournaments for esports betting?